coderinblack08/blog/posts/type-graphql.md

 Type-graphql is amazing.
 It seamlessly integrates with TypeORM and also allows us to write **DRY code**.

 Let's move on to graphql codegen.
-If we run the following commands
+Simply run the following commands

 ```bash
 yarn add -D @graphql-codegen/cli
 yarn graphql-codegen init
 ```

-Fill out the questionnaire provided by the cli.
-Inside the `codegen.yml` file should contain your config with the plugins for apollo.
-You can switch this out for urql if you're using that.
+Inside the `codegen.yml` file, you should see your config with the plugins for Apollo.
+You can switch this out for URQL if you want.

 ```yml
 overwrite: true